 What Is Tapioca?

 Tapioca is used as a thickening agent in soups and sauces as it has a neutral flavor and strong gelling power.
+There are many tapioca varieties available on the market, including chips, noodles, and wraps.
+These are used in traditional as well as innovative cuisine.
 Pearls are the most common form of tapioca, which are opaque when raw but become translucent when cooked in boiling water.
 You can find tapioca in the gluten-free section of supermarkets and food stores.

 So, what nutrients does tapioca provide?
-Keep scrolling to know.
+Keep scrolling to know more about its vitamin and mineral content.

 Tapioca Nutrition Facts